Dederang BESS

 Dederang, Victoria

-We are in the very early stages of development of a Battery Energy Storage System (BESS) adjacent to the existing Dederang Terminal Station.
+We are in the development phase of a Battery Energy Storage System (BESS) project adjacent to the existing Dederang Terminal Station.

-Targeting a nominal installed capacity of 400MWh with an indicative development footprint of approximately 4 ha, the final size of the project will be highly dependent on the environmental constraints of the site (as well as the final selected BESS model).
+Targeting an indicative installed capacity of 400MWh with an indicative development footprint of approximately 4 ha, the final size of the project will be dependent the final selected BESS model and conditions of approvals.

 Project Location